-This short Minnesota Legislative session is underway and entertains several bills impacting the solar industry.
-Stay tuned in or inquire with us on how you can help effect positive change for the solar industry in 2018.
+This short Minnesota Legislative session concluded at the end of May and entertained several bills impacting the solar industry.
+Check out our legislative recap and inquire with us how you can help effect positive change for the solar industry in 2019.

 MnSEIA is working to roll out a capacity credit during peak hours in Xcel Energy's Standby Service Tariff or in its PV rider for commercial and industrial solar systems over 40 Kilowatts.
 In addition, we will work to develop a proper long term methodology while the interim capacity credit is implemented, so our C&I solar members can utilize the capacity credit to grow their sector.

 The Minnesota PUC devised a set of statewide Interconnection Standards in 2004, and recently reopened the matter to revise and update the standards with the FERC SGIP as a baseline.
 Technical Standards are also being revised in this process, and recommendations will likely be set by PUC in 2018.
 MnSEIA represents the industry in during these workshops.

 Only about 13% of Community Solar Gardens are residential-based, despite residential subscribers being a main category of subscribers originally intended to benefit from the program.
 Our work will center on developing a Community Solar Residential adder for Xcel’s Community Solar Garden program.